JonaBenja/pitch_lstm/README.md

 `train_data.praat`

 This file contains the code that generated the data for the train_data_all and train_labels_all files.
 These files were created from the database of Atake et al (2000).
+Code to be run in Praat.